 Wash the baby peppers with a brush under running water.
 Hollow out the peppers by removing and discarding the tops and seeds.

 To a large bowl add ground beef, cooled rice, parsley, salt, pepper, and paprika.
 Stir.

 Fill each pepper with the prepared filling by spooning it or by filling a ziplock bag, snipping the end and squeezing it into the mini peppers.
 Place the peppers into a 9in x12in baking dish.

 Combine the broth and salt until the salt dissolves.
 Pour the liquid around the peppers until it comes halfway to the peppers.
 Cover the baking dish with foil and bake at 350F° for about 45 minutes or until the rice and peppers are soft.

 Prepare the sauce while the peppers are baking.

-Heat a couple tablespoons of oil in a skillet.
-Add the diced onions and saute until slightly browned, about 5 minutes.
+Heat a couple of tablespoons of oil in a skillet.
+Add the diced onions and saute over medium heat until slightly browned, about 5 minutes.

-Next, add the carrots and saute another 5 minutes.
+Next, add the carrots and saute another 5 minutes with the lid on.
 Follow by adding the tomatoes, wine and garlic and cook/simmer with the lid on until the tomatoes are almost puree-like, about 10 minutes.

-Lastly, add 1 cup of sour cream and bring the mixture to a boil.
-If the mixture is too thick, add cream or broth to thin.
-If too thin, continue cooking until it reduces.
+Lastly, add 1 cup of sour cream and bring the mixture to a gentle simmer.
+If the mixture thickened too much, add cream or broth to thin.
+If it got too thin, continue cooking until it reduces.
 Finish by seasoning with salt and pepper, to taste.